open/close all folders

 - Lovecraftian Superpower: He can manipulate bones through the use of chakra to the degree that he can pull out his spine and use it as whip.

 - Morality Pet: Helps keep Jugo from going berserk.
 His death is the reason Jugo initially refuses to leave prison to join Sasuke.
+When he does join Sasuke, Jugo does it because he's "a memento of Kimimaro".

-- Nigh-Invulnerability: Highly durable due to his manipulation of his bone structure and he is able to No Sell the crushing pressure of Gaara's Desert Funerals.
+- Nigh-Invulnerability: Highly durable due to his manipulation of his bone structure and he is able to No-Sell the crushing pressure of Gaara's Desert Funerals.

 - Only One Name: In spite of being from the Kaguya clan, the databooks say his name is only "Kimimaro".